.

 Homeless, downtrodden, they helplessly pray,

-A fire extinguished, hope tarnished with hate.
+fire extinguished, hope tarnished with hate.
+Bio:

 I live in Staten Island, NY.
 After spending a bit more than two decades in advertising/marketing, I now work with my architect husband and have been able to devote more time to writing and music.
 My poetry has appeared in the Bare Root Review, the damselfly press, Poem2day, Word Salad Poetry Magazine and fourpaperletters.